 A subcommittee of FESAC was formed in July 2022 to evaluate the status of international collaborations in fusion energy development, fundamental plasma science, and related technology areas and identify opportunities for such collaborations in the coming decade.
 The present report answers charges to the subcommittee (see Appendix A4), focusing on the needs and context of the Bold Decadal Vision (BDV), and including assessment of international collaboration opportunities, identification of optimal modes of international collaboration, identification of ways to leverage the growing private sector in fusion, assessment of US leadership status in key areas of fusion research, and identification of strategies to address US workforce needs including recruitment from traditionally underrepresented groups.
-International collaboration of the BDV.
+International collaboration remains important to the advancement of US plasma and fusion science and realization of the BDV.
 Key collaborative opportunities complementary to US efforts include experimental programs, collaborations focusing on theory, simulation, computer science, and mathematics areas, and technology testing and development activities.
 Both the BDV energy mission and foundational plasma science goals can benefit significantly from international collaboration.